samarthum/rebuy_case_study/README.md

 The approach I took here was to build a *boosted hybrid*.
 A simple linear regression model was be used to model the trend of the data.
 Then I trained an XGBoost on the residuals of the first model.

+## Some Insights
+The notebooks contain many visualisations, as well as comments denoting insights.
+But here are a few of them.